-So what do ranking engineers actually do?
-Haahr answers this important question throughout the course of the presentation.
+So what do ranking engineers do?
+Haahr answers this vital question throughout the presentation.
 For the sake of convenience, we’ve put it all under this one section:

 With all the experimenting, tweaking, and testing going on all the time at Google, the ranking engineers are the ones helping to usher in a more powerful, convenient age of search.

 But sometimes, as Haahr points out in the presentation, things don’t always go as planned.